-I did a little 180 and transferred into the Communications program, still graduating on-time with a Bachelor of Arts, Double Majors in Journalism and Communications and a Minor in Philosophy.
+I did a little one-eighty and transferred into the Communications program, still graduating on-time with a Bachelor of Arts, Double Majors in Journalism and Communications and a Minor in Philosophy.
 Turns out, there aren’t a lot of jobs on the East Coast looking for philosopher wannabes skilled in writing and with no work experience, so I moved to Halifax and enrolled in the Bachelor of Public Relations program at Mount Saint Vincent University.
 I have a thing for tiny universities, apparently.

 Through the co-op program, I ended up in Ottawa, Ontario, Canada for a four-month stint and decided to stay.
 I finished my degree via distance, and within two months of graduating landed a contract with the Department of Justice in my field.
 That translated into a permanent role with a growing private sector company as the sole Marketing Coordinator for five offices across Canada.
 Lots of room to grow, improve my skills, and climb the corporate ladder.
 I’d landed my dream job.

 Three years later, I was definitely not in line to climb any ladder, and when the company was acquired by a larger international firm, my position was one of several that were eliminated.